yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 - **Data transmission:** We recommend frames with an MTU (maximum transmission unit) of at least 9000 bytes for communications between ScyllaDB and Chronicle.

 - **Power outage:** Devices running Chronicle and ScyllaDB should have a backup power supply and Internet connection.
 A power outage for a number of nodes will not affect data consistency if you have at least one active node writing the same queries.

+- **Data security:** IOTA transactions provide a trustworthy record of data and value, so securing this data in Chronicle is important.
+Because Chronicle data is stored in a Scylla database, you can follow the [official instructions](https://docs.scylladb.com/operating-scylla/security/security_checklist/) for setting up authorization, authentication, encryption, and security audits.

 ## Step 1.
 Configure Chronicle